 We arrived in front of the wood ‘cabin’ around 19:00 facing the highest mountain in the UK, just in time for the beautiful sunset.
-Hearing the birds and feeling completely immersed in the nature helped us rest a lot.
+The sound of the birds and the feeling of being completely immersed in nature created a real sense of calm and relaxation.

-Everything in this hostel in completely new and modern, very clean and easy to use.
-There’s an amazing self-catering kitchen, great bathroom facilities and a beautiful view.
-We decided to rest on the terrace that you can see on the above picture to connect with the environment (and the WiFi) before cooking our dinner, and enjoying our white wine to celebrate the first day of our holiday.
+Everything in this hostel is completely new and modern, very clean and easy to use.
+There’s an amazing self-catering kitchen, great bathroom facilities and an incredible view.
+We decided to relax on the terrace that you can see on the above picture to connect with the environment (and the WiFi) before cooking up our dinner, and enjoying some white wine in celebration of the first day of our holiday.
 We then met with some backpackers and tried to play Trivial Pursuit before realising we might have needed the children’s version!

 The next day, after a very comfortable night, I had set my alarm for 6am to go running and exploring, while enjoying the first rays of sunshine.
-The landscape is very impressive around that place and it is beautiful to feel alone running next to the river with the baby sheep galloping next to me.
+It was serene to be running with such a wonderful backdrop along the river, made even more exciting by the baby lambs that decided to join alongside.

-After that and a very nice shower, I joined Emma for a continental breakfast served by the hostel.
-It’s a breakfast you can purchase while you’re checking in in all of their accommodations and it’s a good option if you don’t have anything to cook.
+After that and a nice warm shower, I had a continental breakfast served by the hostel.
+It’s a great option for those who don’t have anything to cook, and it can be purchased while checking into any of their accommodations.
 Also, there’s all the gluten free and lactose free options if necessary.
-You can choose from toasts, cereals, different kind of juices, fruits, ham or cheese, eggs, jam, butter… Magic!
+You can choose from toast, cereals, different kind of juices, fruits, ham or cheese, eggs, jam, butter… All you could need!

-After our filling breakfast and having said goodbye to very nice staff, we walked away from our resting bubble to go back on the road.
+After our filling breakfast and having said our goodbyes to the very nice staff, we walked away from our home for the night to get back on the road.

 Our second stay with Hostelling Scotland was in Inverness Youth Hostel, located on the hill overlooking the town and a 15 minute walk from the bus station.
 We stayed there for two nights.

 The hostel wasn’t as new as the Glen Nevis one, but very spacious and welcoming.
-We shared a room with two other girls overlooking the ‘forest’ side of the hostel which was very enjoyable.
-During those two days we were mainly outside touring or visiting the city, but we used the self-catering kitchen for our breakfast and rested in the quiet living room which was very peaceful and nice.
+We shared a room with two other girls overlooking the ‘forest’ side of the hostel which we enjoyed.
+During those two days we were mainly outside touring or visiting the city, but we used the self-catering kitchen for our breakfast and we were able to really relax in the nice quiet living room.
 I appreciated the life happening in the common areas and how easy people were talking to each other.
-It created a very good energy and atmosphere and it’s always fun to meet strangers and to hear about their stories.
+It created a very good energy and atmosphere and it’s always fun to meet strangers and to hear their stories.